sibevin/docker-compose-ex--rails-pg-redis/README.md

 * You can put ENVs in `rails/app.env`
 * A docker image is built and tagged with `rpr/rails:5.0.0.1`
 * Use offical image: ruby:2.4.1
+* Rails is not installed by default, you can run `gem install rails` if needed

 ### Database